-A. Within seven working days after a complaint is received and evaluated, the Dean of Student Life and Service-Learning or designee may inform the student of the complaint against him/her in writing, as deemed necessary.
+A. Within seven working days after a complaint is received and evaluated, the Associate Vice President of Student Engagement or their designee may inform the student of the complaint against him/her in writing, as deemed necessary.

 B. The student will be advised of the date, time, and location of the administrative meeting or disciplinary hearing in which the complaint will be presented.

-C. The Dean of Student Life and Service-Learning or designee may invoke interim suspension and temporarily suspend a student until the disciplinary process can be completed.
-An interim suspension may be lifted at any step in the procedure by the Dean of Student Life and Service-Learning or designee.
+C. The Associate Vice President of Student Engagement or their designee may invoke interim suspension and temporarily suspend a student until the disciplinary process can be completed.
+An interim suspension may be lifted at any step in the procedure by the Associate Vice President of Student Engagement or their designee.

-D. The complaint will be described and examined at the administrative meeting or disciplinary hearing between the student and the Dean of Student Life and Service-Learning or designee.
+D. The complaint will be described and examined at the administrative meeting or disciplinary hearing between the student and the Associate Vice President of Student Engagement or their designee.
 An accused student does not have the right to representation or to use any recording device at a hearing.

-E. The Dean of Student Life and Service-Learning or designee will have five working days following the hearing to present a written decision to the student.
+E. The Associate Vice President of Student Engagement or their designee will have five working days following the hearing to present a written decision to the student.

-F. The Dean of Student Life and Service-Learning or designee will notify all appropriate College offices regarding actions they need to take in response to the decision about the student, and will notify College Security Services if a student is suspended or expelled from the College.
+F. The Associate Vice President of Student Engagement or their designee will notify all appropriate College offices regarding actions they need to take in response to the decision about the student, and will notify College Security Services if a student is suspended or expelled from the College.

 G. A student who wishes to appeal the decision has five (5) working days following receipt of the written decision to request an appeal hearing.
 The process for conducting an appeal hearing is outlined in Section V of the Student Code of Conduct.

-H. Following an appeal hearing, the decision of the Dean of Student Life and Service-Learning or designee may be appealed to the Vice President for Student Affairs, whose decision will be final.
+H. Following an appeal hearing, the decision of the Associate Vice President of Student Engagement or their designee may be appealed to the Vice President for Student Affairs, whose decision will be final.
 This final appeal will be conducted only if the student shows evidence that the College violated its own procedures in conducting the appeal hearing.

-I. A student who is suspended shall apply to the Dean of Student Life and Service-Learning or designee for readmission to the College.
+I. A student who is suspended shall apply to the Associate Vice President of Student Engagement or their designee for readmission to the College.

 J. A student who is expelled shall apply to the Vice President for Student Affairs for readmission to the College.